goodwix/doctrine-json-odm/README.md

 ### Examples with Symfony application

 You can see example of Symfony 4 application with using ODM library in this [directory](https://github.com/goodwix/doctrine-json-odm/tree/master/tests/Resources/Symfony).

+## Contribution

+You can run `composer lint` before pushing to repository to ensure that there are no code style errors.

+Please remember to add some tests if you change library code.